juntylpro1/secure-enterprise/known-issues.md

 {{site.data.keyword.attribute-definition-list}}

-# Known issues and limitations for projects
+# Known issues and limitations
 {: #known-issues}

-Known issues and limitations include configuration management and user access to projects.
+Known issues and limitations include configuration management, user access to projects, and identity and access management (IAM) limits.
 {: shortdesc}

 ## Authorization
 {: #auth-known-issue}

-Authorizing users to work in a project is complex as it requires users to be authorized to work with projects, toolchains, {{site.data.keyword.bplong}}, and other tools in IAM.
+To work in a project, users must have access to the {{site.data.keyword.cloud_notm}} Projects service, the resource group for the project, and {{site.data.keyword.bplong}}.
 For more information about access, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 Authorizing projects to deploy to a target account is managed by passing an API key into the deployable architecture.
 [Projects can be directly authorized by using a trusted profile](/docs/secure-enterprise?topic=secure-enterprise-tp-project), but trusted profiles are not currently supported by all services.
 [API keys will continue to be supported](/docs/secure-enterprise?topic=secure-enterprise-authorize-project), but a trusted profile is the preferred method for authorizing deployment to target accounts.